 Ireland Set for Warmest April Days in Years as Temperatures to Hit 21 Degrees

-Ireland is set to enjoy some of the warmest April weather in years, with Met Eireann forecasting temperatures of up to 21 degrees Celsius by Friday as high pressure dominates and brings settled, sunny conditions across the island.
+Ireland is set to enjoy some of the warmest April weather in years, with Met Éireann forecasting temperatures of up to 21 degrees Celsius by Friday as a dominant high-pressure system brings settled, sunny conditions across the island — a dramatic departure from the seasonal average of around 8.6°C.

 Background